Jump to a specific page - are you interested in:

 PASS THE EXAM

 Once you meet the minimum requirements for the exam, you must take and pass both with a 70 percent or higher rate.
-Registration for these exams is available at all times through the online portal of PSI.
+Registration for these exams is available at all times through PSI's online portal.

 PASS A BACKGROUND CHECK